One of the most common questions about the new Purple hybrid mattresses is:

 I have a hobby of asking people why they return their mattress.
 The most common answer is it’s too firm.
 Note that I also hear it’s too soft for the same brand.

-That’s the reason a sleep trial is so important, these are very personal and subjective terms.
+That’s why a sleep trial is so important.
+These are very personal and subjective terms.
 One person’s plush is another person’s too hard.

 The new Purple beds don’t feel much softer.
 Adding more comfort grids and springs doesn’t change the feel significantly.
 Even though I’m sleeping on the Purple Hybrid Premier 4″, the one with a full 4 inches of polymer (the most of any model they offer), it can’t be called soft.
 In other words, buy it for the height or support, not for more give.
 However, out of all of the Purple beds, the Premier 4 is the softest.

 As long as the top layer is a polymer, it never will be soft.
 Although Purple was anti springs when they were a startup and not a publicly traded company, they did something they swore they’d never do, they added springs.
-If you told the original Purple they’d grow up and be sold in Mattress Firm they’d never have believed you.
+If you told the original Purple they’d grow up and be sold in Mattress Firm, they’d never have believed you.
 However, I don’t see Purple adding anything above the polymer layer.
 It’s too integral to the brand.

 And that’s not bad.
 Mattress Underground, the most long-winded review site online, says a firmer mattress is more durable, writing that: